an9644/KBA-Website/README.md

  🔑 Key Features

--*Result Retrieval*: User can explore the realworld technologies and coursese. <br>
+-*Uesr*: User can explore the realworld technologies and coursese. <br>
--*Certificate Issuance*: Admins is the one that adding the course details to the website update and removing.<br>
+-*Admin*: Admins is the one that adding the course details to the website update and removing.<br>
 -*User Management*: User can sign up and log .<br>